Christine Paolilla: Apprehension

 In 2004, Paolilla and Snider ended their relationship after Snider was jailed in Kentucky for car theft.
 Shortly thereafter, Paolilla entered rehab in Kerrville, Texas.
 It was there that she met Stanley Justin Rott, a heroin user with whom she began a relationship.
 The couple married in March 2005.
 Around that time, Paolilla came into a $360,000 trust fund left to her by her father.
-Paolilla used a portion of the money to buy an apartment.
+Paolilla used a portion of the money to buy a condo.
 In July 2005, the second anniversary of the murders, Paolilla saw a newscast on television about the still unsolved case.
 She became upset after seeing sketches of the suspects given by neighbors and confessed to Rott that she and Snider had committed the murders.
 The couple then went into hiding.
 By November 2005, Paolilla and Rott were living in a motel room in San Antonio.
 For the next eight months, the couple holed up in the room, shooting heroin and cocaine.

 On July 8, 2006, police received an anonymous tip via Crimestoppers regarding the murders of Rowell, Koloroutis, Precella, and Sanchez.
 The male caller told police that he had been in rehab with Paolilla who had admitted to being a participant in the crime (it was later reported that Justin Rott was not the man who called in the tip).
 Police tracked Paolilla down in San Antonio and arrested her on July 19, 2006.
-(Paolilla's husband was also arrested as police found 70 vials of heroin in the couple's room).
+Paolilla's husband was also arrested as police found 70 vials of heroin in the couple's room.
 After their arrests, Rott told police that Paolilla had confessed to him that she had been an active participant in the murders.
 He stated that Paolilla had gone back into the house and beat Koloroutis to death with a gun, after finding her still clinging to life and attempting to summon help.
 Paolilla initially denied killing her friends, but eventually admitted to participating in the murders but placed all the blame on her ex-boyfriend, Christopher Snider.
 On July 21, 2006, Paolilla and Snider, who had not yet been apprehended, were charged with capital murder.
 Paolilla's bail was set at $500,000 as she was considered a flight risk.

-In June 2006, Christopher Snider moved to Greenville, South Carolina where he was living with a woman he met online.
+In June 2006, Christopher Snider had moved to Greenville, South Carolina, where he was living with a woman he met online.
 After Paolilla's arrest that July, one of Snider's family members called to inform him that police had issued a warrant for his arrest in relation to the murders.
-Acting on a tip that Snider may have committed suicide, police went to Greenville and searched near an area where Snider was reported to have been seen.
+Acting on a tip that Snider may have died by suicide, police went to Greenville and searched near an area where Snider was reported to have been seen.
 His decomposing body was found in a heavily wooded area on August 5, 2006.
 It was later determined that Snider had overdosed on prescription medication.